baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Shifts: minimum starting hour and maximum ending hour of each shift.
 - Demand: the higher the value, the greater the need for employees for each shift (date and hour).
 - Employee holidays: the days in which an employee is on holiday and therefore can not work.
+- Store holidays: the days in which the store is closed and therefore nobody works.
 - Employee downtime: the days in which an employee can not work due an illness.

 - Parameters: